Chicken Gnocchi Soup

 Chicken Gnocchi Soup Ingredients:

-This easy chicken soup requires just a few ingredients and most you probably already have on hand!
+This easy chicken soup requires just a few ingredients, most of which you probably already have on hand!
 See my full list below.

 chicken gnocchi soup ingredients.

-• Oil: ay neutral flavored oil with a high smoke point will work.
+• Oil: any neutral flavored oil with a high smoke point will work.

 • Low sodium chicken broth: I prefer to add salt to our tastes rather than start with a salted broth.
 For that reason, I recommend tasting the soup before serving and adjusting the seasonings as you desire.